Joint Safeguarding Complaints Procedure for Baseball and Softball

 As an adult member of the BBF, the BSF or BSUK, when a child, parent, guardian, vulnerable adult or carer makes a complaint or draws your attention to a concern, you must first decide whether it is appropriate for you to resolve it.
 For example, if it is minor and you are in a suitable position to address the concern then you should do so.
-However, you should consult your Club Welfare Officer before following through with any such action.
+However, you should consult your Club Safeguarding Officer before following through with any such action.

-As is the case with any complaint, confidentiality must be maintained; only those who need to know should know i.e. the young person's parents, the Club Welfare Officer, the coach.
+As is the case with any complaint, confidentiality must be maintained; only those who need to know should know i.e. the young person's parents, the Club Safeguarding Officer, the coach.
 This close circle of people may be extended if the situation calls for it.
-For example, the Team Manager may need to be informed if the complaint has originated from a team training
+For example, the Team Manager may need to be informed if the complaint has originated from a team training session.

 - Resolved by Club Welfare Officer

 The Club Safeguarding Officer will follow on from Level 1 in much the same way, but on a more official level.
 Their primary concern is to satisfy the child, parent, guardian, vulnerable adult or carer that their complaint has been resolved.

 The complaint could be referred to them from Level 1 or the complainant may have come to them directly.
 The Club Safeguarding Officer will then consider whether they are able to address the concern themselves.
 It is anticipated that they will be able to resolve minor issues through the club's own complaints procedures.

 The BSUK Safeguarding Officer may be consulted before action is taken.
 Regardless of whether support from the BSUK Safeguarding Officer is sought or not the original complaint, action taken and the outcome must be reported to them afterwards.The Club Safeguarding Officer should only deal with general welfare matters - matters relating to abuse or neglect must immediately be referred to the appropriate statutory authority and the BSUK Safeguarding Officer.